Clement Town: Mindrolling Monastery (Buddha Temple)

-There is also a 103 ft high statue of Buddha is dedicated to the Dalai Lama.
+There is also a 103 ft high statue of Buddha dedicated to the Dalai Lama.

 Tibetan Children's Home

 Inspired by the 14th Dalai Lama's TCV (Tibetan Children's Village), The Tibetan Children's Home was established in Dhondupling Tibetan Colony, Clement Town, Dehra Dun, India on 18 March 1991.
 TCH was originally funded by the eleven-member Board of Directors, then was bought out by Mr. Sonam Singhe in 2004.
-This is a not-for profit boarding school, that aids Tibetan children to get the education they need.
+This is a not-for profit boarding school that aids Tibetan children to get the education they need.
 TCH provides food, shelter, tutoring and transportation for the children living under poverty.
 Those that cannot afford to pay for these expenses are given grants and donations from charities such as Parimita Charitable Trust, the Tibetan Homes Foundation, the Tibetan Children's Fund, the Chenrezig Fund, the Social Justice Fund of the First Unitarian Society of Madison, and Lake Side Church.
 In 1992, the 14th Dalai Lama visited TCH and gave it his blessing and support.
 He praised the initiative for the work that has been done and presented TCH with a notable gift to help develop the facilities.